 Ways to Contact 2nd and 3rd Degree Connections

 Other than that, the only way to contact 2nd degree and 3rd degree connections is to:

-1) send an InMail, for which a paid account is necessary
+- Send an InMail, for which a paid account is necessary,

-3) you can find their email address if they have listed it on their profile and send them an email.
+- You can find their email address if they have listed it on their profile and send them an email.

 The only other way of advertising what you are doing is:

 - Putting it on your profile (look here for more LinkedIn profile tips)